Where do lost socks go? They become finger puppets, of course!

 Making finger puppets is easy.
 It’s also great for imaginative play and storytelling.
 And that lost sock (or two), makes an awesome finger puppet.

-- Wool and a wool needle
+- A wool needle

 - White glue

-- Put your hand inside the sock and either fold the toe of the sock inside, or place your thumb in the heel to form a mouth that you can open and close.
+- Put your hand inside the sock and either fold the toe of the sock inside or place your thumb in the heel to form a mouth that can open and close.